Viaduct

 Stamp: 2c Carmine George Washington #406 To: Miss Hattie Melvin Liverpool N. Y. Message: Friend Hattie:- you will no doubt to surprised to hear from me, I am way down here in Texas where the sun shines night & day.
 I have been made Sergt. q. m. c. & like it real well.
 I am clerk in the quarter master’s office.
 My add is Camp Logan Remount 325 Houston, Texas regards to all your people Sgt.
 Ed.
 Burdick. |

-Camp Logan was a training camp for soldiers prior to their shipping out to the trenches in France In World War I. Most of the trainees, members of the Illinois National Guard 33rd Division, were from Illinois, but Ed was an exception.
+Most of the trainees at Camp Logan, members of the Illinois National Guard 33rd Division, were from Illinois, but Ed was an exception.
 It is not clear how a New Yorker came to be assigned to the Illinois Regiment, but he registered for the draft in his home county on September 12, 1918.
 He was described as tall and slender with gray eyes and black hair.
 Within two months he found himself in Texas.
 Perhaps because he was older than most of the soldiers, he was given more responsibilities, in his case, clerk in the Quartermaster’s office of the Remount Depot.
-As many as 10,000 horses and mules were housed in the 58 buildings of the depot, including 23 corrals, 44 water troughs, a veterinary hospital, blacksmith shops with extensive forges.
-Managing the operation were 15 officers and 396 enlisted men.
-The Remount was situated to the northwest of the soldiers tent encampments (an area that is now northeast of Interstate 10 and 610, a warehouse area with car dealerships and the offices of the SPCA).
-The 33rd Division shipped out to Europe in April, 1918, but not before the Remount Depot held a rodeo for 12,000 observers on 17 March 1918.
+The depot housed as many as 10,000 horses and mules in the 58 buildings as well as 23 corrals, 44 water troughs, a veterinary hospital, and blacksmith shops with extensive forges.
+Managing the operation were 15 officers and 396 enlisted men situated to the northwest of the tent encampments (an area that is now northeast of Interstate 10 and 610, a warehouse area with car dealerships and the offices of the SPCA).
+The 33rd Division shipped out to Europe in April 1918, but not before the Remount Depot held a rodeo for 12,000 observers on 17 March 1918.
 It is not clear whether Edward Burdick shipped out with the regiment, and he does not appear on the usual lists for the U.S. Army Transport Service of soldiers returning from the war.
-Edward had come from a quite small family consisting of his parents and a sister, Clara, three years younger.
+Edward was the son of William Elijah Burdick and Kate Adcock, farmers in DeWitt, Onondaga County in the Finger Lakes Region of New York.
+He came from a quite small family consisting of his parents and a sister, Clara, three years younger.
 His mother Katherine “Kate” had died 27 April 1916, and after the war Edward returned to DeWitt to live with his father and sister (1920, 1930, 1940).
-Neither Edward or his sister ever married, and together they eventually took over the operation of the farm.
+Neither Edward nor his sister ever married, and together they eventually took over the operation of the farm.
 Their father William Elijah Burdick died on Christmas Day in 1932, Edward died 3 May 1952, and Clara died in April 1968.
-They are buried in Fayetteville Cemetery, Onondaga County, NY, the county in which they spent virtually all their lives.
-Hattie Melvin, like Edward Burdick, grew up in a small family consisting of her parents and one sibling, her brother Warren, ten years younger.
-Liverpool was a small lakeshore community on Lake Onondaga where her father Robert C. Melvin worked as a horse dealer and farmer.
+They are buried in Fayetteville Cemetery, Onondaga County, NY, where they had spent virtually all their lives.
+Like Edward Burdick, Hattie Melvin grew up in a small family in the lakeside community of Liverpool on Lake Onondaga consisting of her parents, Robert Melvin and Clara Andrews, and one sibling, her brother Warren, ten years younger.
 Her mother Clara was the daughter of Titus Andrews and Melissa A. Lockett of Cicero, NY about 10 miles northeast of Liverpool.
-She attended Syracuse University in 1916-1920 where she was a member of Omicron Chapter sorority, Delta Delta Delta, Zeta Phi Sigma, the Womens’ League and the Y. W. C. A. Theodore attended one year of college as well, but which school and when cannot be determined.
-In 1922 she married Theodore Weller Baxter, a bank clerk in Elmira, Chemung County, NY, son of George W. Baxter and Jennie Bethiah Weller from Troy, Bradford County, PA.
-They lived in Liverpool where Theodore worked as a farmer (1925), automobile salesman (1930) and chief cashier in a bank (1940); they had one child, Mary, in 1927.
-Theodore died in 1982 in Winchester, MA; Harriet died there also in 1986, and their daughter, Mary B. Moore died in 1989 in South Yarmouth, MA. |
+Hattie attended Syracuse University in 1916-1920 where she was a member of Omicron Chapter sorority, Delta Delta Delta, Zeta Phi Sigma, the Womens’ League and the Y. W. C. A. In 1922 she married Theodore Weller Baxter, a bank clerk in Elmira, Chemung County, NY, son of George W. Baxter and Jennie Bethiah Weller from Troy, Bradford County, PA.
+Theodore attended one year of college as well, perhaps at Syracuse University.
+After marriage they lived in Liverpool where Theodore worked as a farmer (1925), automobile salesman (1930), chief cashier in a bank (1940), and sales manager for trucks (1950).
+They had one child, Mary Janet, who married J. Perry Barger in 1950 after graduating from Goodyear Burlingame School and Cornell University in Syracuse.
+Theodore died in 1982 in Winchester, MA; Harriet died there also in 1986, and their daughter, Mary Jane Baxter Barger (1927-1989) died in South Yarmouth, MA at 92, long revered trustee of the Boston Ballet. |